IBM-Cloud/local-liberty-tutorial/README.md

 ## Tutorial Steps

-In this tutorial, you will:
-  * Retrieve a local copy of the source code
-  * Configure Eclipse to run the application locally
-  * Use a local CouchDB database for persistence
-  * Use the Watson Personality Insights service in IBM Bluemix
-  * Deploy the application to IBM Bluemix
+Here we go, follow these steps to get a copy of the application running locally and deployed to Bluemix:

 1. [Import the project into the development environment](docs/001-IMPORT-SOURCE.md)
 1. [Create a Liberty profile](docs/002-LIBERTY.md)